Scripture Reference: Galatians 5:16-26

 - Genesis 2:15-17 God told Adam he was free to eat fruit from every tree except one.
 If he ate from this tree he would die.

 - Genesis 3:1-24 Satan tempted Adam and Eve and they ate from the tree.
-This introduced evil and death into the Garden of Eden for the first time and meant Adam and Eve were expelled from the perfect garden God had planned for them.
+This introduced evil into the Garden of Eden for the first time and meant Adam and Eve were expelled from the perfect garden God had planned for them.
 The rest of the Bible deals with how God brought about the answer to this problem of evil and death.

 That was at the beginning.
 Now, at the time Paul is writing the book of Galatians, centuries have passed.
 Jesus Christ provided the ultimate answer to evil and death.